ammarahm-ed/nativescript-macos-solid/README.md

 ## Foundation

-The foundation of Solid for macOS takes the integration of web and native concepts to the next level, making the process of building native macOS apps intuitive and familiar for web developers.
-By combining the best ideas from both worlds, it ensures that developers can leverage their existing web development skills to create high-quality native apps from day one.
+Foundation integrates the concepts of web and native, making the process of building native macOS apps intuitive and familiar for web developers.
+By combining the best ideas from both worlds, it ensures that developers can leverage their existing web development skills to create high-quality apps from day one.

 One of foundation's primary responsibilities is to handle various aspects of the application, including styling, layout, rendering, windowing, menubars, and the overall application lifecycle.
-This comprehensive approach ensures that all essential elements of a macOS app are seamlessly managed, providing a cohesive development experience.
+It ensures that all essential elements of a macOS app are seamlessly managed, providing a cohesive development experience.

-To achieve this, foundation enables each AppKit UI component to be a DOM element and registers it with the global document object.
-This enablement allows developers to interact with native components using familiar web development paradigms.
+To achieve this, foundation makes each AppKit UI component to be a DOM element and registers it with the global document object, allowing developers to interact with native components using familiar web development paradigms.

 For layout management, foundation utilizes the flexbox layout engine provided by [Meta's Yoga](https://github.com/facebook/yoga), enabling developers to apply